When Machine Unlearning Jeopardizes Privacy: Introduction

-To summarize, we show that machine unlearning will degrade privacy of the \target sample in general.
+To summarize, we show that machine unlearning degrades the privacy of the \target sample in general.
 This discovery sheds light on the risks of implementing the right to be forgotten in the ML context.
-We believe that our attack and metrics will help develop more privacy-preserving machine unlearning approach.
+We believe that our attack and metrics can help develop more privacy-preserving machine unlearning approaches in the future.
 The main contributions of this paper are four-fold: \begin{itemize} \item We take the first step to quantify the unintended privacy risks in machine unlearning through the lens of membership inference attacks.

 \item We propose several practical approaches for aggregating the information returned by the two versions of the ML models.

 \item We propose two novel metrics to measure the privacy degradation stemming from machine unlearning and conduct extensive experiments to show the effectiveness of \method.